What is Tongue-tie?

-A defect like this can make it look as if the baby has a short tongue, or sometimes no “free tongue. “ A tongue-tied baby might have some problems moving the tongue up and down and side to side.
-A tight or short frenulum or tongue-tie can make it difficult for a baby to feed at the breast.
+A defect like this can make it look like the baby has a short tongue or sometimes no “free tongue. “ A tongue-tied baby might have some problems moving the tongue up and down and side to side.
+A tight or short frenulum or tongue tie can make it difficult for a baby to feed at the breast.

-A baby cannot bring the tongue forward enough to get the nipple and areola into his/her mouth.
-Newborn tongue-tied babies can sometimes breastfeed without problems, as long as a proper latch can be established.
+A baby cannot bring the tongue forward enough to get the nipple and areola into their mouth.
+Newborn tongue-tied babies can sometimes breastfeed without problems as long as a proper latch can be established.

-Sucking is only possible with the forward movement of the jaw and tongue, and the tongue helps for the seal during breastfeeding.
-In the case of a baby who has this problem, the movement is restricted and, therefore, causes some sucking issues.
+Sucking is only possible with the forward movement of the jaw and tongue, and the tongue helps to create a seal during breastfeeding.
+In the case of a baby with this problem, the movement is restricted and, therefore, causes some sucking issues.

 Breastfeeding Issues That Could Be Signs of Tongue-Tie

 - Tongue-tied babies cannot stick out their tongues further than their lips.

 - The baby’s tongue is heart-shaped at the tip.

 - The mother has sore nipples, blocked ducts, and mastitis.